mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

     }
 ```

-Let's illustrate on a simple example, where `p1` and `p2` are supposed to be connected:
+Let's illustrate on a simple example, where `p1` and `p2` are two connected nodes:

 ``` fsharp
 let p1 = { X = 0.0; Y = 0.0 }